Loading...

 How to consume Mooli Paratha, Tea With Milk And Sugar without glucose spikes

-Include healthy fats like a few slices of avocado or a handful of nuts.
-These can help modulate blood sugar levels.
+Add healthy fats like avocado slices or a handful of nuts (almonds, walnuts) to your meal, which can help balance blood sugar levels.

 healthspan-mbl